cosmos/sdk-tutorials/interchain-exchange/tutorial/00-tutorial.md

 The token denoms must have the same behavior as described in the `ibc-transfer` module:

-- An external token received from a chain has a unique `denom`, reffered to as `voucher`.
+- An external token received from a chain has a unique `denom`, referred to as `voucher`.
 - When a token is sent to a blockchain and then sent back and received, the chain can resolve the voucher and convert it back to the original token denomination.

-`Voucher` tokens are represented as hashes, therefore you must store which original denomination is related to a voucher, you can do this with an indexed type.
+`Voucher` tokens are represented as hashes, therefore you must store which original denomination is related to a voucher; you can do this with an indexed type.

 For a `voucher` you store: the source port ID, source channel ID and the original denom